Family Care Options

 The Goddard School of Ashburn offers GW employees a special 10% discount on tuition on a first-come first-served-basis.
 For more information, please contact Mrs. Madhu Govil at 703-724-0601.

 When your regular caregiver is sick or on vacation; you leave town for business, but it's business as usual at home; school’s out for the day...
 All these things happen on the days you still need to be at work.
 Enter backup care!
-(PDF) Bring your child to one of our centers for just $10 per day, per child, or have someone come to your home for only $6/hour.
+(PDF).
+Through care.com a qualified caretaker will be matched with your answers using an online form for $6/hour.

-We know that caring for an adult loved one can be a major commitment.
-Unfortunately, you may not always have time to properly prepare for the role of caregiver.
-Instead, you may find yourself thrown into the role due to a health crisis or emergency situation.
-GW is here to help by providing a range of benefits and resources to help support you in your role as a caregiver.
+We know that caring for an adult loved one adds another layer of responsibility to your demanding life.
+GW wants to help you by providing a range of benefits and resources to help support you in your role as a caregiver.

 Caring for an elderly parent or loved one can be a daunting task.
 The Health Advocate benefit, paid by GW, offers a team of Personal Health Advocates (PHAs), typically registered nurses, supported by medical directors and benefits and claims specialists, to help you and your family ease the burden of caregiving.